chrispypatt/RAPIDS-Groupby/README.md

 ./groupby <num_rows> <key_cols> <val_cols>

+will use num_rows as data entries, key_cols as number of key columns and row_cols as number of row columns while maintaining 4 distinct key per column

+./groupby <num_rows> <key_cols> <val_cols> <distinct_keys_per_col>

-will use all the three arguments to set up the data.
+will use all the parameters to populate the data

-Notice: The number of distinct keys in each column is 4 (0~3), so n key_columns will generate 4^n distinct keys.
+Notice: If the number of distinct keys in each column is m, n key_columns will generate m^n distinct keys.

 The program will populate random data, compute on CPU and GPU then validate the results.